X

 |---|---|---|

-Ozempic Wegovy difference — does it matter which I have?
-Yes — but the difference is not in the active substance, it is in the licensed indication and access route.
-Ozempic is licensed for diabetes and prescribable on the NHS for that indication.
-Wegovy is licensed for obesity — available via specialist weight management services or privately.
-Anyone without diabetes who wants to lose weight should be prescribed Wegovy, not Ozempic.
-Off-label prescribing of Ozempic for weight loss in people without diabetes is ethically and practically problematic, as it impacts supply for those who need it clinically.
+Ozempic Wegovy difference – do I have to distinguish that?
+Yes – but the difference lies not in the active substance, but in the approval and the price.
+Ozempic is approved for diabetes and is reimbursed by the insurance.
+Wegovy is approved for obesity – as a self-payer.
+Anyone who has no diabetes and wants to lose weight needs Wegovy, not Ozempic.
+The off-label prescribing of Ozempic for weight loss is problematic for ethical and supply-policy reasons.

-Semaglutide muscle loss — how much and what to do about it?
-Studies show approximately 30–40% of weight loss may be lean muscle mass.
-With 15 kg of weight loss, that could be 4.5–6 kg of muscle.
-That sounds substantial — and it is, if nothing is done about it.
-The solution is evidence-based: a high-protein diet (1.2–1.5 g/kg body weight daily) and progressive resistance training 2–3 times per week.
-Consistently following this can substantially reduce muscle loss.
+Semaglutide losing muscle – how much and what to do about it?
+Studies show about 30–40% of the weight loss as muscle mass.
+With 15 kg of weight loss that would be about 4.5–6 kg of muscle mass.
+That sounds like a lot – and it is, if you do nothing about it.
+The solution is documented: a protein-rich diet (1.2–1.5 g/kg of body weight daily) and progressive strength training 2–3× per week.
+Anyone who implements that consistently can considerably reduce the muscle loss.

-Ozempic stopping weight regain — how quickly does it come back?
-According to the STEP-4 withdrawal study, patients regain on average approximately two thirds of the weight lost within a year of stopping Wegovy.
-The reason: the hunger signals return, because the underlying condition (obesity) has not been resolved.
-This does not mean semaglutide was ineffective — but it does mean that without sustainable lifestyle changes, weight reduction is not permanent.
+Ozempic stopping weight back – how fast does it come back?
+According to the STEP-4 withdrawal study, patients regain, on average, about two thirds of the lost weight within a year after stopping Wegovy.
+The reason: the hunger signals come back, because the underlying disease (obesity) was not remedied.
+This does not mean that semaglutide was ineffective – but it means that without sustainable lifestyle changes the weight reduction is not permanent.

 Semaglutide nausea how long?
-Most patients report that nausea is strongest in the first 4–8 weeks and then improves significantly.
-It occurs mainly at the point of dose escalation.
-Practical tips: small, frequent meals rather than large portions; eat slowly; avoid fatty and strongly spiced foods; drink adequate fluids.
-Following the titration steps without skipping produces considerably less nausea.
+Most patients report that the nausea is strongest in the first 4–8 weeks and then improves markedly.
+It occurs above all with dose increases.
+Concrete tips: small, frequent meals instead of large portions, eat slowly, avoid fatty and strongly spiced dishes, drink enough.
+Anyone who keeps to the titration levels and does not skip them has considerably less nausea.